 Students enrolled in the PhD programme are expected to:

-- Participate actively in the GSB’s Research Calendar, especially in their first year of registration;
+- Participate actively in the GSB Research Calendar, especially in their first year of registration;

-- Agree with the supervisor on a set of commitments and a timeline, including a date of submission for the official proposal, to be outlined in a Memorandum of Understanding (which is signed once registered in the programme);
+- Agree with the supervisor and regularly reconsider a set of commitments and a timeline, which is to be outlined in a signed Memorandum of Understanding;

-- Keep the supervisor updated with progress within suitable, agreed timeframes;
+- Keep the supervisor updated about progress within suitable, agreed timeframes;

 - Take a proactive approach to identifying their learning needs and to implementing suitable responses; and

-- Actively participate in the academic life of the GSB through lecturing, research seminars and / or co-supervision of MBA research reports.
+- As appropriate, actively participate in the academic life of the GSB through lecturing, research seminars and / or co-supervision of MBA research reports.